apache/arrow/docs/source/format/Flight.rst

    An endpoint contains a list of locations (server addresses) where this data can be retrieved from, and a ``Ticket``, an opaque binary token that the server will use to identify the data being requested.

    If ``FlightInfo.ordered`` is true, this signals there is some order between data from different endpoints.
 Clients should produce the same results as if the data returned from each of the endpoints was concatenated, in order, from front to back.

-   If ``FlightInfo.ordered`` is not set, the client may return data from any of the endpoints in arbitrary order.
+   If ``FlightInfo.ordered`` is false, the client may return data from any of the endpoints in arbitrary order.
 Data from any specific endpoint must be returned in order, but the data from different endpoints may be interleaved to allow parallel fetches.

    Note that since some clients may ignore ``FlightInfo.ordered``, if ordering is important and client support can not be ensured, servers should return a single endpoint.

    The response also contains other metadata, like the schema, and